 - Towing vehicle

 Emergency services personnel are defined as fire, police, or emergency medical services (EMS) personnel responding to an emergency incident.
-The law states that paid or volunteer workers at emergency scenes have proper authority to be at and control the scenes in a manner consistent with their training.
+The SC move over law states that paid or volunteer workers at emergency scenes have proper authority to be at and control the scenes in a manner consistent with their training.

 Why Does South Carolina Have a Move Over Law?

-Move over laws are designed specifically for the benefit of emergency personnel.
-Whether it is EMTs tending to patients, firefighters rushing to batting a blaze, or police officers handling a traffic stop, move over laws intend to provide a measure of safety for these emergency personnel.
+SC move over laws are designed specifically for the benefit of emergency personnel.
+Whether it is EMTs tending to patients, firefighters rushing to batting a blaze, or police officers handling a traffic stop, SC move over laws intend to provide a measure of safety for these emergency personnel.

 The National Highway Traffic Safety Administration (NHTSA) says that South Carolina was actually the first state in the nation to enact a move over law in 1996.
 Now, all 50 states have move over laws.